Devils Tower: Native American cultural beliefs

 In a Cheyenne version of the story, the giant bear pursues the girls and kills most of them.
 Two sisters escape back to their home with the bear still tracking them.
 They tell two boys that the bear can only be killed with an arrow shot through the underside of its foot.
 The boys have the sisters lead the bear to Devils Tower and trick it into thinking they have climbed the rock.
 The boys attempt to shoot the bear through the foot while it repeatedly attempts to climb up and slides back down leaving more claw marks each time.
 The bear was finally scared off when an arrow came very close to its left foot.
 This last arrow continued to go up and never came down.

-Wooden Leg, a Northern Cheyenne, related another legend told to him by an old man as they were traveling together past the Devils Tower around 1866–1868.
+Wooden Leg, a Northern Cheyenne, recounted another legend told to him by an old man while they were traveling together past Devils Tower around 1866–1868.
 An Indigenous man decided to sleep at the base of Bear Lodge next to a buffalo head.
-In the morning he found that both he and the buffalo head had been transported to the top of the rock by the Great Medicine with no way down.
-He spent another day and night on the rock with no food or water.
-After he had prayed all day and then gone to sleep, he awoke to find that the Great Medicine had brought him back down to the ground, but left the buffalo head at the top near the edge.
-Wooden Leg maintained that the buffalo head was clearly visible through the old man's spyglass.
-At the time, the tower had never been climbed and a buffalo head at the top was otherwise inexplicable.
+In the morning, he discovered that both he and the buffalo head had been transported to the top of the rock by the Great Medicine, with no way to descend.
+He spent another day and night on the rock without food or water.
+After praying all day and then going to sleep, he awoke to find that the Great Medicine had brought him back down to the ground, but had left the buffalo head at the top near the edge.
+Wooden Leg asserted that the buffalo head was clearly visible through the old man's spyglass.
+At that time, the tower had never been climbed, and a buffalo head at the top was otherwise inexplicable.

 The buffalo head gives this story special significance for the Northern Cheyenne.
 All the Cheyenne maintained in their camps a sacred teepee to the Great Medicine containing the tribal sacred objects.
 In the case of the Northern Cheyenne, the sacred object was a buffalo head.